 Martha (1974) Rainer Werner Fassbinder

-So much Fassbinder to choose from, but this is perhaps my favorite.
+So much Fassbinder to choose from, but this is perhaps my favourite.
 A woman marries a sadist and spends most of the film being abused and humiliated.
 Like many of Fassbinder’s films it’s really about Germany, Martha is a metaphor.
 The film has one of the best tracking shots you’ll ever see and stars Karlheinz Bohm who is particularly good at playing sadistic characters (see Peeping Tom).

 Rainbow Dance (1936) Len Lye